asantonio/petclinic-sfx/README.md

 From the Monitoring tab, click on the PetClinic Service circle itself to select it.
 You will be able to see the built-in service dashbaord for it by clicking on *View Dashboard*

 <img width="1024" alt="monitoring" src="media/monitoring.png">
+Some charts may not populate until enough data has been sent for a sustained period of time.

 Click on *Troubleshooting* to enter the view where we can see traces and the more granular level data about our PetClinic.